 Regular Sunday morning schedule for Children & Youth:

 Sunday School for K-2nd Grade.
 After the children's message during the 10:30 worship service, children are invited to follow their teachers to Sunday School.
-Our youngest class uses the Young Children and Worship curriculum to explore stories of the Bible and the significance and importance of worship.
+Our youngest class uses the Young Children and Worship curriculum to explore stories of the Bible and the meaning and importance of worship.

 Youth Group.
 Youth grades 6-12 are invited to meet in the Youth Room at 9:30 am.
 Through the Re:form curriculum, youth are challenged to dig deeper into scripture and what it means to be followers of Christ.

 Adult Education at St. Andrew is more than just an opportunity to learn something new.
 It is a chance to grow together as a community of faith as we dig deeper into scripture and discuss topics relevant to our lives as Christians.
 St. Andrew offers two classes for adults most Sundays at 9:30am from September through May.
 Our Faith Matters class focuses on current events and topics.
 The Video Series class watches short video lectures on various theological topics with time for discussion afterwards.

 When Jesus said, "love your neighbor," we believe he meant it figuratively and literally.
 With Congreagation Har HaShem next door, the Islamic Center of Boulder a block away, and the renowned Naropa University just across town, part of loving our neighbors is building partnerships across faith lines.
 These partnerships provide occasions for education as we learn more about other faiths, for fellowship as we spend time eating together, and for service as we jointly care for our community.